mjhs1999/MariaHurtado_exercise-starwars-blog-reading-list/README.md

 ### Read Later or Favorites functionality

 Implement a "Read Later" functionality, i.e., a button that allows the user to "save" the item (character, vehicle or planet) into a special list.
-This list will be shown at the bottom of the home page, it resembles the main list but only shows the "saved" elements.
+The location of this list is your choise, as long it works as intended (in our demo it's a button on the navbar); this list resembles the main list but only shows the "saved" elements.

 ### Use the Context